 Preheat the oven to 425

 degrees F (220 degrees C).
-Place the oven rack at the lowest
+Place the oven rack in the lower third of

-level and place a baking stone or baking sheet on the rack before
+the oven and place a baking sheet on the rack before

-rack to cool for about 3-4 hours before cutting.
-Serve warm or at room
+wire rack to cool for about 3-4 hours before cutting.
+Serve warm or at

-temperature with vanilla ice cream or softly whipped cream.
+room temperature with vanilla ice cream or softly whipped cream.
+Store

-Store at room temperature for 2 to 3 days.
+at room temperature for 2 days or in

 Makes one 9 inch (23 cm) pie.